tjn06/Quiz/README.md

 # Quiz
-1. Clone The project
+1. Clone The project.

 2. Initiate the DB
 Be sure that you do this in the project folder(where the Program.cs file is located) Execute these commands in your terminal.

-dotnet ef migrations add InitialCreate

-dotnet ef database update
+dotnet ef migrations add InitialCreate dotnet ef database update

 3. Start The project